-If the Office of the Provost approves recruitment for the faculty position, the department submits a recruitment request through the Online Position Description and Recruitment System (OPDRS).
-Access OPDRS at: www.wsujobs.com/hr.
+If the Office of the Provost approves recruitment for the faculty position, the department submits a recruitment request through Workday.
+See the Workday Create, Edit, and Close a Job Requisition reference guide.

-NOTE: Departments are required to submit recruitment requests for tenure and tenure track faculty positions through OPDRS.
+NOTE: Departments are required to submit recruitment requests for tenure and tenure track faculty positions through Workday.

 HRS posts the faculty position on the WSUJobs website.

-NOTE: Recruitment requests for tenure and tenure track faculty positions are posted through OPDRS.
+NOTE: Recruitment requests for tenure and tenure track faculty positions are posted through Workday.

-Applicants for tenure and tenure-track faculty positions must complete the application through OPDRS.
+Applicants for tenure and tenure-track faculty positions must complete the application through Workday.

-To assist with gathering demographic and recruitment resource data, HRS requests the department submit the advertisement copy through OPDRS and identify the recruitment sources to be used.
-Advertisements for tenure and tenure-track faculty positions must reference the need for applicants to complete the application through OPDRS.
+To assist with gathering demographic and recruitment resource data, HRS requests the department submit the advertisement copy through Workday and identify the recruitment sources to be used.
+Advertisements for tenure and tenure-track faculty positions must reference the need for applicants to complete the application through Workday.

 Expenses associated with advertising are supported by the employing unit.

-Prior to posting tenure-track faculty positions on the WSUJobs website and prior to national publication, a University immigration compliance specialist in Global Services reviews the advertising information for tenure-track faculty positions for compliance with USCIS requirements.
+Prior to posting tenure-track faculty positions on the WSUJobs website and prior to national publication, a University immigration compliance specialist in International Faculty and Scholars Services reviews the advertising information for tenure-track faculty positions for compliance with USCIS requirements.

-HRS asks each applicant to complete a self-identification form within OPDRS for the faculty position.
-Applicants for tenure and tenure-track faculty positions must complete the application through OPDRS.
+HRS asks each applicant to complete a self-identification form within Workday for the faculty position.
+Applicants for tenure and tenure-track faculty positions must complete the application through Workday.

 WSU departments must comply with the WSU Equal Opportunity and Affirmative Action Policy, Executive Policy Manual EP12, in all outreach and recruitment efforts.

-The personnel administrator, or the hiring manager in coordination with the search committee chair, determines how and when the search committee receives applications.
-Search committees may receive the application materials when submitted, when the position closes, or as coordinated with HRS.
+When the posting has closed, the pool of applicants is automatically released to the department for review.
+The HR Partner/Recruiter, in coordination with the search committee chair, determines how and when the search committee receives applications.
+Search committees may receive the application materials when the position closes.

 HRS may disqualify an individual from consideration for employment at any time for good and sufficient reasons.
 If disqualified, HRS removes the individual’s name from an applicant pool.

-HRS notifies the applicant in writing if she or he is disqualified from an applicant pool.
+HRS notifies the applicant in writing if disqualified from an applicant pool.
 The written notice specifies the reason for the removal and the right to request a review of the removal.